Primulaceae: Phylogeny

 Primulaceae s.l. sensu APG III form part of the speciose (species rich) Asterid order Ericales s.l., with about 12,000 species and 22 families as per APG IV.
-Ericalees is one of four major clades within the asterids, where it is sister to the euasterids.
+Ericales is one of four major clades within the asterids, where it is sister to the euasterids.
 The phylogenetic structure of Ericales, as shown in the following cladogram, consists of seven major suprafamilial clades (e.g. balsaminoids, styracoids) and a group of "core" Ericales.
 Within the eracalean families, Primulaceae s.l. is shown as a sister group to Ebenaceae, and both are sister to Sapotaceae.
 These three families make up the primuloid clade.

 Evolution and biogeography

 The fossil record of Primulaceae s.l. is sparse, but the crown group has been estimated as c.
 46-61 million years old.
 The crown primuloids have been dated to c.
 102 mya, with Primulaceae/Ebenaceae divergence at 80 mya.
 Crown ages for the Primulaceae subfamilies vary from 24 mya for the Maesoideae, the basal group, to 70 mya for the Theophrastoideae.

 The primuloids probably originated in a shared Neotropical/Indo-Malaysian ancestral range, with the Primulaceae/Ebenaceae clade occupying the neotropics.
 Theophrastoideae is nearly all neotropical with a more recent migration out of the realm found in the aquatic Samolus genus.
 The divergence between Theophrastoideae and Primuloideae-Myrsinoideae at 70 mya represents a vicariant event between the Neotropics and the Palearctic in the case of the latter.
 The Primuloideae originating in the Palearctic, persisted till the last 16 mya, when it started to shift into the Nearctic.